emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 	.. note:: This is the recommended setting for a release build, offering slower compilation time in return for the smallest and fastest output.

+.. _emcc-O3:

+``-O3``
+	Like ``-O2``, but with additional JavaScript optimizations that can take a significant amount of compilation time.

 .. _emcc-Os:

 ``-Os``
-	Like ``-O2``, but with extra optimizations that reduce code size at the expense of performance.
-This applies only for bitcode optimization (``-O2`` is used for JavaScript optimizations).
+	Like ``-O3``, but with extra optimizations that reduce code size at the expense of performance.
+This can effect both bitcode generation and JavaScript.

 .. _emcc-Oz:

 ``-Oz``
 	Like ``-Os``, but reduces code size even further.
-This applies only for bitcode optimization (``-O2`` is used for JavaScript optimizations).

-.. _emcc-O3:

-``-O3``
-	Like ``-O2``, but with additional JavaScript optimizations that can take a significant amount of compilation time and/or are relatively new.

-	.. note:: This differs from ``-O2`` only during the bitcode to JavaScript (final link and JavaScript generation) stage.
-It is JavaScript-specific, so you can run ``-Os`` on your source files for example, and ``-O3`` during JavaScript generation if you want.
+This can effect both bitcode generation and JavaScript.

  	.. note:: For more tips on optimizing your code, see :ref:`Optimizing-Code`.